An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: Introduction

 In contrast to these earlier studies, our work provides the first exact solution methodology that scales to metropolitan scale road networks.
-We formulate the charging station placement problem as a MINP identical in fidelity to the small network models above, but we solve it directly without surrogate objectives, path enumeration, or heuristic sampling.
-The resulting algorithm delivers global optimality on networks two orders of magnitude larger than those in prior studies within practical runtimes, and it produces optimality gaps of less than 1\% in all tested instances.
-Hence, our contribution is twofold: we close the optimality gap left by heuristic approaches and we demonstrate tractability on very large, real world networks previously considered beyond reach.
+We formulate the charging station placement problem as a MINP identical in fidelity to the network models above, but we solve it directly without surrogate objectives, path enumeration, or heuristic sampling.
+The resulting algorithm guarantees global optimality on networks with over 1,000 nodes within hours.
+A controlled comparison against genetic algorithm benchmarks on identical instances confirms the runtime and solution quality advantages.
+Hence, our contribution is twofold: we close the optimality gap left by heuristic approaches and we demonstrate tractability on very large, real world networks.
 Building on insights from recent literature, the UL decision involves binary location variables and station cost constraints, while the LL subproblem models traffic assignment and charging flows using a convex UE formulation.
-We propose an exact solution approach based on the high point relaxation (HPR) and value function cuts to globally approximate the optimal bi-level solution.
+We propose a Branch-and-Price-and-Cut (BPC) algorithm enhanced with value function cuts and column generation, built upon the high point relaxation (HPR), to solve the bi-level problem to global optimality.
 This formulation enables network planners to anticipate user behavior and optimize system design in a way that balances profitability and user accessibility.